It’s likely been a very long time since you’ve evaluated your user authentication solutions.

 Authentication credentials attached to a host device

-This credential (i.e. a PKI certificate pinned to a personal computer) is mostly used to authenticate employee workstations to business networks and resources.
+This credential (i.e. a PKI client authentication certificate pinned to a personal computer) is mostly used to authenticate employee workstations to business networks and resources.
 Here again, FIDO-compliant solutions are gaining popularity, with the most notable example being Microsoft Windows Hello for Business.
 Windows Hello is available on newer versions of Windows and combines a FIDO compliant credential together with a user PIN or biometric print to unlock access to the credential.

 Multi-factor authentication (MFA) vs. passwordless authentication